aarontrowbridge/aarontrowbridge.github.io/content/posts/9-generative-adversarial-nets.md

 ![alt](/images/GANs/mlp_n_15000_grid_5_5.gif#center)

-The following are randomly sampled outputs from generators trained with different architectures on different data sets:
+The following are randomly sampled outputs from generators trained with different architectures on different data sets, all with $k=1$.

 ### MNIST